 The best part about pocket letter creation is digging deep into your stash and sharing with a friend.
 Think about the kinds of things your pen pal likes, their favorite colors, what they might appreciate.
 (For example, I’m pretty sure those vintage V-day stickers and macaron page flags will be a hit with mine!)

 You don’t have to go out and buy a bunch of supplies to deliver these mailbox treats either.
 I happen to be a bit of a washi and sticker collector.
-But if you’re not, use whatcha got on hand.
+But if you’re not, use what you have on hand.
 Use up old wrapping paper, cut images out of a magazine, hand letter a sweet mantra.
 You get the picture!

 Do you love sending and receiving snail mail?
 Tell me what you like to send in the comments below!

 P.S.
-I help busy authors and entrepreneurs communicate what matters most to them.
+When I’m not making pocket letters, I help busy authors and entrepreneurs communicate what matters most to them.
 Learn more!